-Manitoba Infrastructure (MI) is in the process of seeking environmental approvals for the Lake Manitoba and Lake St. Martin Outlet Channels Project (the Project).
+Manitoba Transportation and Infrastructure is in the process of seeking environmental approvals for the Lake Manitoba and Lake St. Martin Permanent Outlet Channels Project (the Project).
 The Project involves the construction of two new water diversion channels as a permanent flood control mitigation system to alleviate flooding in the Lake St. Martin area of Manitoba (Figure 1).
-The Lake Manitoba Outlet Channel (LMOC) will connect Lake Manitoba with Lake St. Martin.
-The LMOC is approximately 24.1 km long with a channel inlet positioned at Watchorn Bay on Lake Manitoba and an outlet positioned at Birch Bay on Lake St. Martin.
+The LMOC will connect Lake Manitoba with Lake St. Martin.
+The LMOC is approximately 24.1 kilometres (km) long with a channel inlet positioned at Watchorn Bay on Lake Manitoba and an outlet positioned at Birch Bay on Lake St. Martin.
 The LMOC includes a water control structure and three road bridges.
-The Lake St. Martin Outlet Channel (LSMOC) will connect Lake St. Martin to Lake Winnipeg.
+The LSMOC will connect Lake St. Martin to Lake Winnipeg.
 The LSMOC is approximately 23.8 km long with a channel inlet positioned at the east end of Lake St. Martin and an outlet positioned south of Willow Point in Sturgeon Bay on Lake Winnipeg.
 The LSMOC includes a combined bridge/water control structure and multiple drop structures.
-The Project Development Area (PDA) for both channels is approximately 400 m wide.
+The PDA for both channels is approximately 400 metres (m) wide.
 Associated works and activities for the Project include temporary construction camps and staging areas, temporary access routes, realignment of existing drainage infrastructure, measures to divert surface water and groundwater, and erosion and sediment control.

-A draft Environmental Protection Plan (EPP) has been developed to manage, monitor, and mitigate potential environmental effects during the construction and operating phases of the Project and is being shared with Indigenous Communities and Groups and the public for input prior to finalization.
-An EPP mapbook is being developed to be appended to the EPP and will provide site-specific detailed protection measures to be followed by contractors and construction personnel to minimize potential effects to environmentally sensitive sites (ESS).
-ESS are locations, features, areas, activities or facilities that were identified in the Project EIS to be ecologically, socially, economically, culturally or spiritually important or sensitive to disturbance and require protection during construction of the Project.
+An Environmental Management Program (EMP) has been developed to manage, monitor, and mitigate potential environmental effects during the construction and operating phases of the Project and is being shared with regulators, Indigenous rights-holders, and stakeholders for input prior to finalization.
+An Environmental Protection Plan, complete with mapbooks of the PDA is being developed and will provide site-specific detailed protection measures to be followed to minimize potential effects to environmentally sensitive sites (ESS).
+ESS are locations, features, areas, activities, or facilities that were identified to be ecologically, socially, economically, culturally, or spiritually important or sensitive to disturbance and require protection during construction of the Project.
 The determination of ESS will include the consideration of Indigenous traditional knowledge.

-The protection of heritage resources constitutes one aspect of the EPP.
-A Heritage Resources Protection Plan (HRPP) has been developed to provide for this protection.
+The protection of heritage resources constitutes one aspect of the EMP.
+A HRPP has been developed by WSP Canada Inc. for Manitoba Transportation and Infrastructure to provide for this protection.
 The details and procedures found within the following pages provide for two facets of heritage protection: 1) the protection of previously known heritage resources; and 2) the protection of heritage resources and human remains should they be unearthed or discovered during the construction and operating phases of the Project.
-The HRPP also provides for Culturally Important Areas (CIAs).
+The HRPP also provides for CIAs.